Cornerstone Bible Church, 735 East 10th Street, P.O. Box 454, Hastings, MN 55033

 A Note from Pastor Jim

-* Please be praying for healing for these people on our Prayer List. ~ Members: Anna G, Barbara M, Dennis E, Mary H, Maye C, Michele S, Mickey L, Phyllis M, Randy R, Roy Sw, & Sharon T. ~ Family & Friends: Allie S, Barb K, Ben B, Butch S, Caleb L, Dan B, Darren S, Ed M, Eddy U, Ellie H, George W, Haily B, Ingrid M, Janet M, Jean N, Joan M, Joanne B, Joe _, Joyce M, Judy S, Julian D, Kate M, Kathie T, Louise S, Lydia_, Margaret S, Mary Jane S, Michael G, Mike J, Nancy C, Peggy M, Rosemary P, Rosie D, Roxie J, Sam F, Sarah G, Susie J, Sylvia R, Tegan _, Terri T, Terry S, Thomas W, Thor S, and Vicki P. Thanks.
+* Please be praying for healing for these people on our Prayer List. ~ Members: Anna G, Barbara M, Dennis E, Mary H, Maye C, Michele S, Mickey L, Phyllis M, Randy R, Renee S, Roy Sw, & Sharon T. ~ Family & Friends: Allie S, Barb K, Ben B, Butch S, Caleb L, Cameron _, Dan B, Darren S, Ed M, Eddy U, Ellie H, George W, Haily B, Ingrid M, Janet M, Jean N, Joan M, Joanne B, Joe _, Joyce M, Judy S, Julian D, Kate M, Kathie T, Louise S, Lydia_, Margaret S, Mary Jane S, Michael G, Mike J, Nancy C, Paul M, Peggy M, Ron A, Robby N, Rosemary P, Roxie J, Sam F, Sarah G, Steve S, Susie J, Sylvia R, Tegan _, Terri T, Terry S, Thomas W, Thor S, and Vicki P. Thanks.

 * Thank you to all our volunteers.
 We couldn't do it without you!